- U.S. House of Representatives Member Office Web Services

 - U.S. Congress Votes Database (Washington Post)

 - Contains roll call votes from 1991 to the present.
-Current votes are searchable by member names, state, or late night votes.
+Current votes are searchable by member names and state.

 Any questions?
 Ask a Librarian, or call us at 806/651-2205.